microsoft/moaw/workshops/fabric-e2e-scenario/workshop.md

 By using `mlflow`, we can easily log and track the parameters, metrics, and artifacts of our machine learning experiments, and visualize and compare the results using the Microsoft Fabric UI.

 ![Setting up your mlflow experiment](assets/mlflow_exp.png)

+From the output above, this means, any machine learning runs will be associated with this experiment enabling us to track and compare our runs.

 #### **Loading DenseNet 201 model**
 We use a convolutional neural network (CNN) to classify the images in the Serengeti dataset.
 The CNN consists of several convolutional layers followed by max pooling layers and fully connected layers.